dantasse/neighborhood_guides/data/README.md

 ## Aesthetics
 `yfcc100m.csv` is all the yfcc100m photos in Pittsburgh. `nghd_autotags.json` is the top 10 autotags for each neighborhood.

+`yfcc100m.csv_nghds.json` is the awkwardly-named file that includes the precomputed list of each neighborhood's autotag vector.
+So like "{Bloomfield: [outdoor: 0.25, car: 0.1]}" means 25% of photos in Bloomfield have 'outdoor' and 10% have 'car'.
+Computed as part of `compute_feature_vectors.py`

 The directory `yfcc100m_autotagged` is to store YFCC100M dumps from other cities, just so I don't have to compute them again.